 Academic Eligibility Criteria for Federal Awards

-Additionally, a student must progress through his or her educational program to ensure that they will complete the program within the maximum timeframe required for federal student aid.
+Additionally, a student must progress through his or her educational program taking only courses applicable to their program of study to ensure that they will complete the program within the maximum timeframe required for federal student aid.
 Students may attempt up to 150% of the credits normally required to complete a baccalaureate degree and retain eligibility for federal student aid.